 Learn the Preamble to the Constitution this President's Day by playing the Preamble (Un)Scramble, an energetic memory game that's fun for the whole family.

-To celebrate black history month, use this matching quiz to help your middle schooler demonstrate his knowledge of famous African Americans.
+To celebrate black history month, use this matching quiz to help your kid demonstrate his knowledge of famous African-Americans.

 Liven up your sixth grader's study of world geography with these three fun challenges.

 Get your child excited for the seemingly stuffier side of these chilly months with a mock debate.

 To channel your child's revolutionary ambitions, introduce her to the political process, and encourage her to campaign for her cause!

 Test your middle schooler's knowledge of Barack Obama by challenging him to complete a crossword puzzle about the President after reading a short biography.